Lavilaan/Chatbot/README.md

 - `chatbot.py`: Main application script containing the chatbot code.
 - `requirements.txt`: List of required Python libraries.
 - `README.md`: This file, providing an overview of the project.
+- `Chatbot.docx`: This is the documentation of the project.

 ## Contributing
 Contributions to the project are welcome.
 Please fork the repository and submit a pull request with any enhancements or bug fixes.